-Sometimes child eating issues are significant, but often making minor logical and straightforward tweaks can substantially change your child's eating habits.
-Are you allowing your toddler to eat snacks at the playground at 4:00 PM and then serving dinner at 5:30 PM?
+Sometimes child's eating issues are significant, but often making minor logical and straightforward tweaks can substantially change your child's eating habits.
+Are you allowing your toddler to eat snacks at the playground at 4:00 PM and then serve dinner at 5:30 PM?

 Even older kids, like my teenagers, have the I've-stuffed-my-face-with-snacks-and-I'm-not-hungry-for dinner- Mom issue.
 They finish school and sports and are ravenous at 5:00 PM.
 Dinner is a complete disaster for my family if that late HUGE snack happens.